impshum/reddit-downvoted-comments/README.md

 - Choose options (0 = off / 1 = on)
 - Downvotes option is more than
 - Sleep timer option is in seconds (86400 = 1 day)
-- Edits text is appended to the original comment
+- Edited text is appended to the original comment

 ### Run it